DadaIsCrazy/languages-perfs/Readme.md

  - memory footprint (C, Java low, Perl, PHP high)
  - javascript hard limit on array size (=~ 130 million)
  - bash very slow
+ - add some justification for not comparing large systems (would be very time consuming to use objects, templates, etc.)
+ - explain that the Sieve of Eratosthenes is a poor choice for functional languages, but it's hard to find a good example that works for all languages...
  - some take-aways?

 TODOs: